YagudinTimur/vector-role/README.md

 Vector
 =========

-This role can install and configure Vector for Clickhouse on Centos 8
+This role can install and configure Vector for Clickhouse

 Role Variables
 --------------